Direct: (214) 469-9009

 Court Standards.
 If the court finds that either “(1) allowing the petitioner to take the requested deposition may prevent a failure or delay of justice in an anticipated suit; or (2) the likely benefit of allowing the petitioner to take the requested deposition to investigate a potential claim outweighs the burden or expense of the procedure,” Tex.
 R. Civ.
 P. 202.4(a), the Court will grant the petition and order the deposition be taken.
 Note that evidence must be presented at the hearing to convince the Court of the propriety of the requested deposition.
 In re Noriega, No. 05-14-00307-CV, 2014 Tex.
 App.
 LEXIS 3462 (Tex.
 App.—Dallas Mar.
 28, 2014, orig. proceeding).
 Rule 202 depositions are not to be used routinely, and courts will carefully limit and supervise such pre-suit discovery to avoid any abuse of the process.
 In re Wolfe, 341 S.W.3d 932, 933 (Tex.
 2011) (orig. proceeding); In re Jorden, 249 S.W.3d 416, 423 (Tex.
 2008) (orig. proceeding).

 We are a team of former prosecutors, Department of Justice trial attorneys, and experienced litigators that represent clients in litigation matters involving business disputes, healthcare litigation, non-compete issues, securities, partnership and shareholder disputes, breach of contract, and employer interests in courts across the nation.
-Clients interested in learning more about our civil litigation practice should contact the following attorneys directly to find out how we can assist with our litigation skills and experience.
+Clients interested in learning more about our civil litigation practice should contact one of our attorneys directly to find out how we can assist with our litigation skills and experience.

 The attorneys of Oberheiden & McMurrey, LLP offer profound and distinct litigation expertise.
 Many of our attorneys formerly served the United States as federal prosecutors and held leading positions within the Department of Justice— and now offer proven litigation strategies and impeccable courtroom skills to our clients across the United States.
-If you have questions about the litigation process or specifically about depositions, you should contact Dr. Nick Oberheiden or former federal prosecutors Glenn Harrison, Lynette Byrd, and Bill McMurrey for a free and confidential assessment.
+If you have questions about the litigation process or specifically about depositions, you should contact Dr. Nick Oberheiden for a free and confidential assessment.